$p$-orderings: From Slater to Kemeny-Young to Ranked Pairs

 Observe that for every $p > 0$, the ordering with the \emph{smallest} $p$-norm is always \eqref{eqn:winner}, with $\lp{A}{C}{B} = 1$.
-The $p$-norm has thus distinguished the ordering A $>$ C $>$ B, and thereby defined a new voting method: \begin{defn}[$p$-ordering] The \emph{$p$-ordering} of the candidates of a preferential ballot election is an ordering of the candidates which minimizes the $p$-norm, as defined in Definition \ref{def:Lp}. \end{defn}
+The $p$-norm has thus distinguished the ordering A $>$ C $>$ B, and thereby defined a new voting method: \begin{defn}[$p$-ordering] The \emph{$p$-ordering} of the candidates of a preferential election is an ordering of the candidates which minimizes the $p$-norm, as defined in Definition \ref{def:Lp}. \end{defn}

-Minimal $p$-orderings are typically unique, but of course ties are possible.
-In Section \ref{sec:limit} we will prove that for elections where the pairwise margins of victory are all nonzero and distinct, minimal $p$-orderings are unique for sufficiently large $p$.
+Minimal $p$-orderings need not be unique in general.
+However, in Section \ref{sec:limit} we prove that when all pairwise margins of victory are nonzero and distinct, the minimal $p$-ordering is unique for all sufficiently large $p$.
 Let us observe that we could just as well have taken the largest $p$-norm instead of the smallest, provided we had replaced negative entries with positive ones:

 \begin{cor} If for each m.o.v.~matrix we had taken the $p$-norm of the positive entries instead of the negative ones, then the ordering with the largest $p$-norm is once again the $p$-ordering of Definition \ref{def:Lp2}. \end{cor}